Women Empowering Women

 With the gentle facilitation of a therapist, you can gain increased awareness of body and mind and assistance in enhancing motivation, agency, and integration of skills.
 These self-improvements allow for a more self-directed life, one that can be lived more fully through consciously curated personal values and choices.
 I believe what we do in the therapeutic setting in conjunction with these lifestyle enhancements can, over time, bring about lasting change.

-Informed by developmental neurobiology and emotionally focused in-depth psychotherapies, I aim to be that gentle collaborator in your process of integration and transformation towards the person you aspire to be, and all that brings you purpose, meaning, and fulfillment.
+Informed by developmental neurobiology and emotionally focused in-depth psychotherapies, Irek aims to be that gentle collaborator in your process of integration and transformation towards the person you aspire to be and all that brings you purpose, meaning, and fulfillment.

-Alaska is an intern at Emerge as well as a student at Pacifica Graduate Institute.
-She is working towards her Master’s in Counseling Psychology and currently practicing under the license of Dr. Michelle John while she walks the path to licensure.
+Alaska is an intern at Emerge Recovery TX as well as a student at Pacifica Graduate Institute.
+She is working towards achieving a Master of Arts in Counseling Psychology and is currently practicing under the license of Dr. Michelle John while she walks the path to licensure.

-She has a dual Bachelor’s degree in Psychology and Conflict Transformation from Portland State University.
-She has worked in the field of substance use disorders for ten years and in harm reduction for seven.
+She received a dual Bachelor of Arts degree in Psychology and Conflict Transformation from Portland State University.
+She has worked in the field of substance use disorders for ten years and in harm reduction for seven years.

 Alaska works with a Jungian and transpersonal orientation, and her areas of focus are trauma, addiction, and the development of personal mythos.
 Her approach is non-pathologizing, collaborative, and empowering.
 It weaves the art of re-storying narratives, trauma-informed care, dreamwork, spiritual wisdom, and intuitive guidance.